replicatedhq/replicated-docs/docs/intro-replicated.md

 The Replicated compatibility matrix allows you to rapidly provision ephemeral Kubernetes clusters for testing, developing, or troubleshooting.

-You can integrate the compatibility matrix into existing continuous integration and continuous delivery (CI/CD) workflows to test each release of your application in a variety of customer-representative environments.
+You can integrate the compatibility matrix into existing CI/CD pipelines to test each release of your application in a variety of customer-representative environments.

 For more information, see [About the Compatibility Matrix](/vendor/testing-about).